Michael Murphy pulls into Pearl Harbor

-241212-N-NO999-1003 PEARL HARBOR, Hawaii (Dec.
-12, 2024) Sailors man the rails aboard the Arleigh Burke-class guided-missile destroyer USS Frank E. Petersen Jr. (DDG 121).
-Frank E. Petersen Jr., assigned to Abraham Lincoln Carrier Strike Group as integrated air and missile defense warfare commander, was underway conducting routine operations in the U.S. 3rd Fleet area of operations.
+241212-N-NO999-1007 PEARL HARBOR, Hawaii (Dec.
+12, 2024) Sailors assigned to the Arleigh Burke-class guided-missile destroyer USS Michael Murphy (DDG 112) reunite with family.
+Michael Murphy, assigned to Abraham Lincoln Carrier Strike Group, was underway conducting routine operations in the U.S. 3rd Fleet area of operations.
 As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy's timeless roles of sea control and power projection.
 U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
 (U.S. Navy photo by Ensign Paula Hackbart)

 |Date Taken: